ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-When an HTTP connection is congestion-controlled, marking packets with different DSCP can lead to reordering between them, and that can in turn lead the HTTP connection's congestion controller to perform poorly.
+When an HTTP connection is congestion-controlled, marking packets with different DSCP can lead to reordering between them, and that can in turn lead the underlying transport connection's congestion controller to perform poorly.
 If tunneled packets are subject to congestion control by the outer connection, they need to avoid carrying DSCP markings that are not equivalent in forwarding behaviour to prevent this situation.
 In this scenario, the IP